imdrasil/jennifer.cr/README.md

 4. Push to the branch (git push origin my-new-feature)
 5. Create a new Pull Request

 Please ask me before starting work on smth.
+Also often there is a separate branch for the future minor release that includes all breaking changes.

 ## Contributors